 The Division of Industrial Compliance in the Department of Commerce, the boards of health of health districts, and the certified departments of building inspection of municipal corporations enforce the Ohio Plumbing Law (R.C.
 Chapter 3703.) and the Ohio Plumbing Code with respect to plumbing in buildings that fall under the Division's, health district's, or department's jurisdiction (sec.
-3781.03(C)).
-However, under former law, if a city had a city engineer department, only the city engineer's department had complete authority to supervise and regulate the entire sewerage and drainage system of the city, including the house drain and the house sewer and all laterals draining into the street sewers.
+3781.03(C)).2 Currently, if a city has a city engineer department, the city engineer's department has complete authority to supervise and regulate the entire sewerage and drainage system of the city, including the house drain and the house sewer and all laterals draining into the street sewers.
+That department controls and supervises the installation and construction of all drains and sewers that become a part of the sewerage system of the city and issues all the necessary permits and licenses for the construction and installation of all house drains and house sewers and of all other lateral drains that empty into the main sewers.
+The department must keep a permanent record of the installation and location of every drain and sewer of the drainage and sewerage system of the city.

-The act specifies that for the purposes of the Ohio Plumbing Law and the Ohio Plumbing Code, building drains are considered plumbing (sec.
+The bill specifies that for the purposes of the Ohio Plumbing Law and the Ohio Plumbing Code, building drains are considered plumbing (sec.
 3781.03(C)).
-Additionally, under the act, in accordance with the Ohio Plumbing Law the board of health of a health district or sewer purveyor, in addition to the city engineer department, as appropriate, has complete authority to supervise and regulate the entire sewerage and drainage system in the jurisdiction in which it is exercising the authority described in the act, including the building sewer, instead of just the house drain and the house sewer as specified in former law, and all laterals draining into the street sewers.
+Additionally, under the bill, in accordance with the Ohio Plumbing Law the boards of health of a health district or sewer purveyor, as appropriate, or the city engineer department have complete authority to supervise and regulate the entire sewerage and drainage system in the jurisdiction in which it is exercising the authority described in the bill, including the building sewer, instead of just the house drain and the house sewer as specified in current law, and all laterals draining into the street sewers.

-The act also states that in accordance with the Ohio Plumbing Law, the boards of health of health districts or the sewer purveyor, in addition to the city engineer department, as appropriate, control and supervise the installation and construction of all drains and sewers that become a part of the sewerage system and issue all the necessary permits and licenses for the construction and installation of all building sewers and of all other lateral drains that empty into the main sewers.
-The city engineer department, the board of health of a health district, and the sewer purveyor, as appropriate, must keep a permanent record of the installation and location of every drain and sewer of the drainage and sewerage system of the jurisdiction in which it has exercised the authority described in the act.
+The bill also states that in accordance with the Ohio Plumbing Law, the boards of health of health districts or the sewer purveyor, in addition to the city engineer department, as appropriate, control and supervise the installation and construction of all drains and sewers that become a part of the sewerage system and issue all the necessary permits and licenses for the construction and installation of all building sewers and of all other lateral drains that empty into the main sewers.
+The city engineer department, the boards of health of health districts, and the sewer purveyor, as appropriate, must keep a permanent record of the installation and location of every drain and sewer of the drainage and sewerage system of the jurisdiction in which it has exercised the authority described in the bill.
 (Sec.
 3781.03(D).)